morse-simulator/morse/doc/morse/user/sensors/sick.rst

 in the **Logic Editor** panel:

-- **Visible_arc**: (Boolean) A toggle that determines whether the scanned area is displayed during the execution of the simulation or not (Default: True).
+- **Visible_arc**: (Boolean) A toggle that determines whether the scanned area is displayed during the execution of the simulation or not (Default: False).
   If the robot is also equipped with a camera, it is better to set this variable to False, otherwise the scanned area will also appear on the captured images.